"Building a diverse community to achieve our greatest potential."

 - Nicola Buchannan

 SPARC (Successful and Productive Academic Research Careers) Conference - WCGS co-sponsors the annual SPARC Conference, a tri-institutional collaboration which seeks to advance diversity and inclusion in the translational research workforce.
 In 2014, we featured oral and poster presentations of research from faculty, graduate students, residents, fellows and post-doctoral trainees many of whom are traditionally underrepresented in academic research.
-The next SPARC conference is set for September of 2016.
+The 2015 conference highlighted mentorship of women researchers and physicians.
+The next SPARC conference is set for June 2017.

 Women in Science (WiS) – The Weill Cornell WiS group is a student-run initiative that focuses on outreach, advancement and community for women and their supporters at Weill Cornell Medical College and Weill Cornell Graduate School.
 Gender inequality in the sciences limits the advancement of women within academia and industry.
 The goal of WiS is to help encourage and support women to overcome these barriers.
 Throughout the year WiS organizes multiple events to advance these efforts including faculty panels, mentoring meetings with undergraduate students, and mixers between faculty, students, and post-doctoral fellows.
 For more information please contact firstname.lastname@example.org